 For instance, by bringing an agenda you are being purposeful and providing clarity as to your aims.
 This can reduce stress for your peers as well.
 If you can empower your staff they can help take stuff off your plate.
 This, in turn, will help provide you with more freedom and space to operate.

 Take “you” time.
 Disconnect.
 Exercise.
 Go for walks.
+Book a flight with Jettly and relax on that longed-for vacation.
 Spend time with your loved ones over meals.
+Whatever works for you.

 Take the case of Jeff Bezos, the founder and CEO of Amazon.